Skip to content

 Nestled between the Sava River and Medvednica Mountain, Zagreb is a beautiful hidden gem.
 The Croatian capital’s history goes back to Roman times, but the first records of the name Zagreb date back to the early 12th century.
 Zagreb’s diverse landscape; some of the city is at a lower elevation than the rest, which distinguishes it from other Croatian cities.

 We see Zagreb as a cosy and warm city that needs more promotion as a great tourist destination.
-For this, we bring you a little of the city’s history, its exciting landmarks and what you can enjoy during your stay there.
+To this end, we will share a little of the city’s history, its exciting landmarks, and what you can enjoy during your stay there.

 Zagreb: History Snippet

-Just outside today’s Zagreb, there’s the old Roman town of Andautonia, from the 1st century AD.
-After Zagreb earned its current name, it consisted of two parts: the Gornji Grad or the Upper Town and the Donji Grad or the Lower Town.
+Outside today’s city is the old Roman town of Andautonia from the 1st century AD.
+After Zagreb earned its current name, it consisted of the Gornji Grad or the Upper Town and the Donji Grad or the Lower Town.
 The nearby settlement of Kaptol was the home and administrative centre of the Hungarian King Ladislaus, who had economic and political ties with the Upper Town

-After Zagreb became the Croatian capital in the mid-16th century, the city witnessed an economic and cultural boom.
+The city witnessed an economic and cultural boom after the city became the Croatian capital in the mid-16th century.
 The city suffered greatly in the following two centuries due to fires and the plague.
-Zagreb had just recovered when it was hit by a powerful earthquake in 1880, recovered until the hit of WWI.
-After the tram entered the city, its two towns began merging together, and the city began to thrive as a unified entity.
+Zagreb had just recovered when it was hit by a powerful earthquake in 1880, retrieved until the hit of WWI.
+After the tram entered the city, its two towns began merging, and the city began to thrive as a unified entity.

-During WWII, Zagreb and Croatia suffered greatly; thousands lost their lives and the country mourned.
-The country remained a part of former Yugoslavia until the beginning of the 1990s and the Croatian War of Independence.
-After the war ended in 1995, Croatia earned her victory and the Republic of Croatia was born.
+During WWII, Zagreb and Croatia suffered greatly; thousands lost their lives, and the country mourned.
+The country remained a part of the former Yugoslavia until the beginning of the 1990s and the Croatian War of Independence.
+After the war ended in 1995, Croatia earned its victory, and the Republic of Croatia was born.

-Today, Zagreb is a vibrant cultural, historical and artistic hub and has become a lively tourist destination, attracting visitors from neighbouring countries and numerous countries around the world.
+Today, Zagreb is a vibrant cultural, historical, and artistic hub.
+It has become a lively tourist destination, attracting visitors from neighbouring countries and numerous countries worldwide.

 Unforgettable places to visit in Zagreb

 Zagreb is full of unforgettable places to visit, from cultural and historical museums and religious monuments to eccentric and even unusual museums.
-This city will certainly grab your attention.
+This city will undoubtedly grab your attention.

 Unusual Museums in Zagreb

-Communities founded museums to house valuable belongings, antiques and physical pieces of history.
-However, this concept changed drastically, and interesting types of museums emerged, not only in Croatia but worldwide.
-From the Noodles Museum in Japan to the Mütter Museum in Philadelphia, USA.
-We also found some interesting museums for you to visit in Zagreb, and get prepared to be shocked.
+Communities founded museums to house valuable belongings, antiques, and physical pieces of history.
+However, this concept changed drastically, and interesting types of museums emerged, not only in Croatia but worldwide, from the Noodles Museum in Japan to the Mütter Museum in Philadelphia, USA.
+We also found some fascinating museums for you to visit in Zagreb, and get prepared to be shocked.

 Museum of Broken Relationships